dc-coder/maps/README.md

 - grep-from-array is used to remove hexgrids where we have no points (makes data size smaller)
 - save to json file

+##### STEP 2
+- read the config file, get all the years in each city
+- subset data in each city per year and regnerate using STEP 1.

+##### STEP 3
+- read all the csv in "details", generate a geojson for invisible layer.

 <!-- `minify-geojson -k "$f.geojson"`
  -->